AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

          * **Deployment Options** - You can define the parameters controlling the production deployment.

            * **Use Go Live Approval** - A user with the **Business Owner**, **Project Manager**, or **Deployment Manager** role by way of the [!UICONTROL Cloud Manager] UI must manually approve a deployment.
            * **Scheduled** - Halts the pipeline before production deployment to allow it to be scheduled.
-If this option is selected, the pipeline will halt after deployment to the staging environment and prompt the user for the action to take.
+If this option is selected, the pipeline halts after deployment to the staging environment and prompt the user for the action to take.
              * **`Now`** - Deploys to production immediately, effectively completing the pipeline.
              * **Date** - Lets the user schedule a time when the deployment should be completed.
              * **Stop Execution** - Aborts deployment to production.